Reconstructing Burn Injuries

 It is normal to have a buildup of scar tissue and contraction around the joints affected by deep burns.
 Infected burns and untreated burns are more likely to have this problem.
 The collagen that crops up as soon as three to four weeks following the burn tend to form unsightly whorls and nodules that do not help the function of the body area.
 Any attempt to fix the deformities needs to be undertaken after the wound has healed in the initial stage.

-The actual procedures involved in reconstructing burn injuries in order to restore function are easy enough to figure out.
-The hard part is understanding when is the best time to go to surgery to fix these things.
-Burns that go around a joint, expose an area of the skull or are in the area of the eyelids tend to need early intervention, whereas burns that have affected just the contour of the body parts can be treated surgically at a later date.
+The procedures involved in reconstructing burn injuries to restore function are easy enough to figure out, and the hard part is understanding when is the best time to go to surgery to fix these things.
+Burns that go around a joint expose an area of the skull or are in the eyelids area tend to need early intervention.
+In contrast, burns that have affected just the contour of the body parts can be treated surgically later.

-Unless there is narrowing of the eye slits or narrowing of the nares that interferes with breathing, children should wait to have reconstructive surgery after these areas have grown to an adult size.
+Unless there is a narrowing of the eye slits or narrowing of the nares that interferes with breathing, children should wait to have reconstructive surgery after these areas have grown to adult size.

-There are several techniques that can be used to restore function of a burned body area.
+Several techniques can be used to restore the function of a burned body area.
 They include cutting out the thick scar altogether and reconnecting healthy parts of the skin to one another.
-If primary closure is impossible, a free skin graft can be used but it may require the placement of a dermal template in serious burns.
-Surgical flap techniques can be very helpful, which can involve just the skin, the skin and underlying connective tissue (fascia), and flaps that include skin, muscle and fascia all together.
+If primary closure is impossible, a free skin graft can be used, but it may require the placement of a dermal template in severe burns.
+Surgical flap techniques can be beneficial, which can involve just the skin, the skin, and underlying connective tissue (fascia), and flaps that include skin, muscle, and fascia.
 Microsurgery is used to connect blood vessels in these flap repairs.

 The techniques used to create better form and function of burned areas are many.
-For example, a z-plasty technique can be used to release contractures of the eyelids and neck.
-This involves making a z-shaped incision that cuts out the burned and scarred tissue.
-When the burned tissue is removed, the remaining skin edges are stitched together in a z-shape that makes the best use of the pliability of the healthy skin around the wound.
+For example, a z-plasty method can release contractures of the eyelids and neck.
+This involves making a z-shaped incision that cuts the burned and scarred tissue.
+When the burned tissue is removed, the remaining skin edges are stitched together in a z-shape that best uses the pliability of the healthy skin around the wound.

 In flap repairs, there are essentially two areas to be repaired.
 The first is the burned area which has been cut out.
-This is the part that receives the flap that has been rotated to fit into the space where the burn scar used to be.
-The second part is the donor area, which needs stitching together to close the area where the flap was taken from.
-This leads to an L-shape large incision that together heals with a minimum of scarring.
+This is the part that receives the flap rotated to fit into the space where the burn scar used to be.
+The second part is the donor area, which needs stitching to close the area where the flap was taken from.
+This leads to an L-shape large incision that heals with a minimum of scarring.